es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

     $ ls /dev

 before and after you plug in the devices and the newly added device is the needed port.
+The programmer should always be visible, but the elastic node itself only when in debug mode.
+For more information refer to the debug section in the [WriteOwnProgramGuide](WriteOwnProgramGuide.md#Debug).

 In our case the programmer is "ttyACM0" and the elastic node itself is "ttyACM1", this ports will be set as standard in all files.

 ### Build your own Program